tapir-test/tapir-website/_docs/usingtapir/Assertions.md

 For writing tests in general assertions are a fundamental element.
 They represent the expectation of the tester regarding the System Under Test (SUT).
 To understand how *tapir* treats assertions we have to split them into two blocks: implicit and explicit assertions.

 ## Implicit assertions
 Implicit assertions are assertions you do not write down in your test code.
 They are derived from the statements you choose for interacting with the SUT.
 Implicit assertions wait for prerequisites to be fulfilled before executing subsequent statements.
-If the assertion fails constantly within a certain time (configurable via implicit wait time) the test fails.
+If the assertion fails constantly within a certain time (configurable via the [implicit wait time property]({{"/docs/usingtapir/general-properties/#implicit-wait-time" | prepend: site.baseurl}})) the test fails.
 There are several layers where you use *tapir's* implicit assertions.

 ### Interaction with an UI element
 Whenever you interact with an ui component implicit assertions are checked by the framework.
 Let's explain this by example: